rodolphe74/ColorizerApp/README.md

 ```

 ## Xcode project creation
-use ./xcode.sh instead of proj.sh
+use ./xcode.sh instead of ./proj.sh